Nikon D100 vs D2H

 Studio photographers will appreciate that the Nikon D2H (unlike the D100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D100 and the D2H have been discontinued, but can regularly be found used on eBay.
+Both the D100 and the D2H have been discontinued, but can regularly be found used on ebay.
 The D100 was replaced by the Nikon D200, while the D2H was followed by the Nikon D2Hs.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D100 and D2H can be found, respectively, in the Nikon D100 Manual (free pdf) or the online Nikon D2H Manual.

 So what conclusions can be drawn?
 Is the Nikon D100 better than the Nikon D2H or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.